Skip to main content

 • Most young adults tend to be fairly healthy and might not go to the doctor unless they feel they really need to.
 This is especially true of young men.

-• The young adult years are often a time of transition, when people begin living on their own and establish their own identity and lifestyle.
+• The young adult years are often a time of transition, when people begin living on their own and establishing their own identity and lifestyle.
 Concerns other than health such as going to college, starting a career, spending time with friends, dating, or starting a family are often higher on the priority list at this time.
 Many young adults might not even have a regular doctor.

 • Financial issues can affect whether or not a person goes to the doctor.
 For example, people in this age group are more likely to not have health insurance (or to have only very limited coverage).
 This can contribute to not wanting or being able to see a doctor right away.

-• Even when a young person does go to the doctor with symptoms, cancer is not usually high on the list of probable causes because it’s not common in this age group.
+• Even when a young adult does go to the doctor with symptoms, cancer is not usually high on the list of probable causes because it’s not common in this age group.
 Doctors might be more likely to think symptoms like pain or feeling tired are due to other, more common causes, which might delay a cancer diagnosis.

 Still, some cancers in young adults can be found early, when treatment is more likely to be successful.